grendar/wmwAUC/README.md

-Wilcoxon-Mann-Whitney Test of No Group Discrimination (Continuous Variables)
+Wilcoxon-Mann-Whitney Test of No Group Discrimination
 ================

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->